 boards, zoning commissions, historic review boards, TV commercials,

-as well as imaging to aid the client's understanding of the building
+as well as imaging to aid the client's understanding of the

-the Chief Information Architect at HOsystems, as well as VP of
+the Chief Information Architect at HOsystems, as well as VP

-ONline Learning at SCAD.
+of ONline Learning at SCAD.

 In his role at SCAD, he worked with the academic and administrative

-departments to WEBcentrify the learning process, experience, and
+departments to WEBcentrify the learning process, experience,

-anywhere in the world.
+day from anywhere in the world.
 With Verisign

 and HOsystem, Mr. Goodlett's charge was to work with the Wireless